 Applying for a visa:

 Canadian citizens only: Please note: you do not need an H-1B visa, but you must still present documents included in this packet to the officer at the U.S. border or pre-flight inspection station.
 In order to enter the United States, you must have a passport identifying you as a Canadian citizen.
-Also, be sure that the officer issues you an I-94 card for H-1B status (see below).
+Also, be sure that the officer stamps your passport indicating H-1B status.

 Preparing for life in Chicago: